Do I Tax Shipping Costs in Pennsylvania?

 One thing to note: Handling charges are taxable in PA, as long as the products in the order are also taxable.

 Don’t let the tangle of state sales tax regulations get you down.
-Sales tax compliance software is available to lend a helping hand.
+Small business sales tax compliance software is available to lend a helping hand.